- Why Containers

 redirections.xml file that is copied to the container from a central source at user login.
 Folders to add to

-redirections.xml will include application caches (e.g., cache folders for Google Chrome) or folders where the application is storing large amounts of data (e.g., log folders).
+redirections.xml will include application caches (e.g., cache folders for Google Chrome) or folders where the application is storing large amounts of data (e.g., folders with log or temporary files).

-As always, understand your applications and test before implementing in production.
+NOTE: As always, understand your applications and TEST before implementing in production.
 Implementing redirections can adversley affect basic Windows operations.